JEBailey/sling-resourcelocator/README.md

 Or you could just add your own custom Function

-Dates are represented on the resource side as a Calendar object.
-Based on the operation being performed this object is treated either as a String in ISO-8601 format or as a number.
+Dates are transitionally represented as a java.util.Instant which is then converted to a String in ISO-8601 format or as a Long number based on the type of comparison.
 The number representing the time in milliseconds since the EPOCH UTC region

 ### Functions